 Please Note: Recurrences of previous workplace injuries are reported on the form 6 and form 7.

 If the claim is accepted, the injured worker will receive written notification outlining any entitlement they may have to compensation benefits (wage-loss benefits) and other general information.
 If the claim is denied, the injured worker will receive written notification giving reasons for denial and outlining their right to appeal.
 Both you and your worker have the right to ask for an internal review of any decision.

 If you have claim costs, the Commission produces a monthly PRIME Status Report for employers who have requested access to their claim cost information.
 These reports include not only claim cost information but also your current experience range.

 If you are receiving these cost reports in the mail but would like to view them on the web, you can register for connect, the Commission’s web service.
 If you are registered for connect, these reports are no longer mailed and you can only view this report online.
-If your organization is currently incurring claim costs but you are not receiving any cost reports, you can request this information by completing and forwarding the Claim Cost Authorization Form.
+If your organization has claim costs but you are not receiving any cost reports, you can request this information by completing and forwarding the Claim Cost Authorization Form.